fassko/fassko.github.io/_posts/2020-07-27-swiftui-mapview.md

 tags: [swiftui, swift, apple, ios]
 ---

-Finding places, navigating our way, or just checking what's around are essential things nowadays that smartphones can help.
+Finding places, navigating our way, or simply checking what's around - these are essential things that smartphones can help with.
 This year Apple added maps functionality to the SwiftUI framework.
-Let's check out how we can use and what are the current problems with it.
+Let's check out how we can use it and what are the current problems.

 > I would like to point out that this covers Xcode 12 beta software and it can change in future releases.